ibm-cloud-docs/ContinuousDelivery/cd_about.md

 The "Develop and test microservices on Cloud Foundry" toolchain deploys an app with catalog and orders APIs that are backed by a Cloudant store.
 As part of deploying the app, a no-cost Cloudant service instance is created.
 For more information and terms, see the [{{site.data.keyword.Bluemix_notm}} catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/services/cloudant-nosql-db/){:new_window}.

+The predefined DevOps toolchain templates are recommended examples that solve real world scenarios and each contains a sample app.
+You can use your own app by specifying your git repo when you create the toolchain from the template.

 <table valign="top" padding="2px">
   <caption>Table 2.
 Toolchain templates</caption>
   <tr>